Statement of Environmental Values: Ministry of Infrastructure

 • Implementing the Infrastructure for Jobs and Prosperity Act, 2015.

-• Working with the Federal Government to deliver the Investing in Canada Infrastructure Program (ICIP), which will leverage $11.8 billion in federal funding for investments in public transit, green infrastructure, infrastructure for community, culture, and recreation and infrastructure in rural and northern communities.
+• Working with the Federal Government, provincial partners, municipalities, First Nations, and community partners to deliver cost-shared infrastructure programs in areas such as, public transit, green infrastructure, infrastructure for community, culture, and recreation, infrastructure for training and skills development, and infrastructure in rural and northern communities.

 • Promoting the effective management of public infrastructure by: